RachelFurlong-dev/milestone-project3-v1/README.md

     - The project was deployed to Heroku.
 Heroku is a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.
 - MongoDB
     - MongoDB was used to store the data required for the project.
 It is a document-oriented NoSQL database used for high volume data storage.

+# Deployment

+# How to deploy Houseplantr App

 # Testing:
 ## Creating an account